Fiordland National park hiking trails

 Fiordland National Park short walks

 The walks below can be done within a few minutes and a few hours.
 I mentioned all that can be done in let’s say two hours or less.
-Most of them can easily be done by anyone who is wearing good footwear.
+Most of them can easily be done by anyone who is wearing reasonable footwear.
 There are some Milford Sound walks as well as some trails along the Milford Road and a few Fiordland walks out of Te Anau.

 Mirror Lakes, Milford Road

 About half way down the Milford Road from Te Anau to Milford Sound, you will find the Mirror Lakes, a chain of small lakes that with a bit of luck reflect the Earl Mountains in the distance.
 Your best bet will be to check these out in the morning when driving up to Milford Sound as that is usually the best time for little wind.
 There’s a boardwalk and interpretive signs along the way and from the parking lot this walk should take you no more than a few minutes.
-Unfortunately, during my most recent visits I did not get the reflection, however during my visit back in 2002 (and before my digital era) I did get the reflection I hoped for.

 Mirror Lakes Milford Sound